-has been a member of the Committee as staff representative of the Berlin office since 2017.
-She works as a researcher for the Environmental Law & Governance Division.
+has been a member of the Committee as staff representative of the Freiburg headoffice since 2021.
+She is a scientist working in the Sustainable Products & Material Flows Division.

-has been a member of the Committee as staff representative of the Darmstadt office since 2015.
-He is a scientist working in the Resources & Transport Division.
+has been a member of the Committee as staff representative of the Berlin office since 2021.
+He works as a researcher for the Energy & Climate Division.

 became a member of Oeko-Institut Committee in 2011.
-Rahner is a lawyer specialised in administrative law, who focuses most notably on environmental, building, planning and municipal law.
+Rahner is a lawyer, who focuses most notably on environmental, building, planning and municipal law.
 From 1994 to 2005 he was mayor of Biebesheim in southern Hesse.
 He has also gathered many years of experience in committees, having previously served, for example, on the committee of a waste management company and on the supervisory board of a housing construction cooperative.